neo4j-partners/virtual-graph-dbx/virtual-graph.md

 2. Select your catalog.
 3. The **Overview** tab lists the available schemas.

 For Finance Genie, the catalog and schema are the ones the setup notebook created.
 The notebook sets them as `CATALOG` and `SCHEMA` in its configuration cell.
+The defaults are `virtual-graph-dbx` and `vg-schema`.

 ## 3. Create the Virtual Graph in Aura